wijjo/jiig/README.md

 and functions have useful doc strings.

 The programming interface is also very well typed.
-So an IDE like PyCharm or VScode with appropriate plug-ins can provide a lot of assistance.
+So an IDE like PyCharm or VS-Code with appropriate plug-ins can provide a lot of assistance.

 ## Aliases